scotchANDsolder/XA-310/Assignments/Assignment01.md

 Given an array of 50 US states and a separate array of 13 Canadian provinces, create a new third array that only shows items from each list that are 8 characters or longer; print this third array, sorted alphabetically, to the console.

-You will use loops, conditionals, and arrays to complete this.
+You will use functions, loops, conditionals, and arrays to complete this.

 #### Getting Started
 Plan your strategy - decompose the problem into smaller, discrete parts that you can solve individually.